delos001/DS_Recipes/CrossValidation/README.md

 Divide data into K folds; hold-out one part and fit using the remaining data (compute error rate on hold-out data); repeat K times.
 CV Error Rate: average over the K errors we have computed

+Leave One Out Cross Validation Drawbacks:
+drawbacks:
+(1.) the estimate of the test error rate can be highly variable depending on
+      which observations are included in the training and validation sets.
+(2.) the validation set error rate may tend to overestimate the test error
+      rate for the model fit on the entire data set.
 ```